 $branchSHA = git rev-parse origin/$branchName

-$branchLastUpdate = [DateTime]::Parse($(git show ---format=%ci $branchSHA))
+$branchLastUpdate = [DateTime]::Parse($(git show -s --format=%ci $branchSHA))

 if($branchLastUpdate -lt $borderTime)